Wendy Williams Films Show From Home, Makes No Apologies For Messy Setup

 Williams also acknowledged the chirping of a smoke detector in need of a change of batteries in the background.

-“Me and Chit Chat and My Way are so used to it we are sensitized,” she said referencing her too cats, assuring viewers they will get used to the background noise.
+“Me and Chit Chat and My Way are so used to it we are sensitized,” she said referencing her two cats, assuring viewers they will get used to the background noise.

 “Eventually you will be, too.
 You know, your house probably has something broken, too,” she said.

-Even though Williams had no hair or makeup team at her home to help get her ready for the show, she looked like her normal glamorous shelf in a cheetah print dress with lots of jewelry.
-She had some simple makeup on and wore her blonde hair down in loose waves.
+Even though Williams had no hair or makeup team at her home to help get her ready for the show, she looked like her normal glamorous self in a cheetah-print dress with lots of jewelry.
+She had simple makeup on and wore her blond hair down in loose waves.

-Throughout the show she discussed pop culture gossip and mentioned turning down a FaceTime call from NeNe Leakes.
+Throughout the show, she discussed pop culture gossip and mentioned turning down a FaceTime call from NeNe Leakes.

 “I don’t have face or time for FaceTime,” she said.

-As The Inquisitr previously reported, The Wendy Williams Show had been on a temporary hiatus due to a necessary shutdown of production due to coronavirus concerns.
+As The Inquisitr previously reported, The Wendy Williams Show had been on a temporary hiatus due to a necessary shutdown of production because of coronavirus concerns.